juanca/blog/README.md

 These conditionals have the potential to clutter source code.
 Cluttering the source code eventually leads to a higher mental overhead in determining the purpose of the original component.

-A better managed component approach is allowing components as `props` values:
+An easier managed component approach is allowing nested components as `props` values.
+The following is a revised implementation of the original text field:

 ```
 export default function PresentationalTextField (props) {